Pysariev/Pysariev/README.md

 - 👀 I’m interested in  frontend development

-- 🌱 I’m currently learning  in the course of front-end development
+- 🌱 I’m currently learning  at the course of front-end development
 -
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  pysarievsv@gmail.com